The probability density function tail of the Kardar-Parisi-Zhang equation in the strongly non-linear regime: Introduction

-The purpose of the present work is to provide a statistical theory of interfacial growth in the strongly non-linear growth phase and thereby shed light on the elusive finite upper critical dimension in the KPZ equation.
-We compute the tail of the probability density function (PDF) of the interface width using the instanton method in the Martin-Siggia-Rose framework~\cite{a17}.
-The instanton method is a non-perturbative way of computing the PDF tails~\cite{a18}-~\cite{a22}.
-The PDF tails can be viewed as a transition amplitude from a quiescent state (where no growth occurs) to a final state determined by a coherent structure, from which the PDF tails are computed through a path-integral.
-Similarly to the Burgers equation the KPZ equation supports a coherent structure solution that can be used in the calculation as the path with highest probability and subsequently the path-integral can be solved using the saddle-point method.
-The instanton predictions of the PDF tails have been shown to agree very well with numerical simulations in a model of self-organization of sheared flows~\cite{a21} and heat flux ~\cite{a211}.
+The purpose of the present work is to provide a statistical theory of interfacial growth in the strongly non-linear growth phase and thereby shed light on the elusive possibly finite upper critical dimension in the KPZ equation.
+We compute the tail of the probability density function (PDF) of the interface width using the instanton method in the Martin-Siggia-Rose (MSR) framework~\cite{a17}.
+The instanton method is a non-perturbative way of computing the PDF tails~\cite{thooft1, thooft2, a18, a19, a20, a16, cheklov1995, a21, a211, a22} taking all non-linear mode couplings into account.
+Historically, the instanton method was used in gauge field theory for calculating the transition amplitude from one vacuum to another vacuum~\cite{thooft1, thooft2}.

-The PDF has been computed in a similar manner previously in Refs.~\cite{a138}-~\cite{a1391}, however all these results relies on the assumption of a weakly non-linear system.
-In the present setting we focus on the effects in the intermittent or strongly non-linear regime.